joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 GPS.read();
 ```

 This reads whatever characters came in on the RX line.
-Remember: the GPS is just sending us sentences of data, one line at a time.
-Which means that if that input included a newline, we might have a new sentence:
+Remember: the GPS is just sending us sentences of data, one character at a time.
+After processing whatever characters are in the queue, we need to check to see if we have a new sentence:

 ```
 if (GPS.newNMEAreceived()) {